 Weed isn’t a central theme in these films; they just benefit from an elevated state of mind

-Why it’s worthy: At 77 years old, “Fantasia” still looks and sounds unlike any other film.
+Why it’s worthy: At 80 years old, “Fantasia” still looks and sounds unlike any other film.
 Its realistic (for the time) depictions of dinosaurs and surreal interpretations of gossamer melodies stand as defining images for many of its musical selections.
-Along with early color films like “Gone With the Wind” and “The Wizard of Oz” (both released the year prior), it also provided one of the first full-color trip-outs in cinematic history — and one that stoners have been patiently enjoying for decades in theaters, thanks to the occasional art-house revival.
+Along with early color films like “Gone With the Wind” and “The Wizard of Oz” (both released the year prior), it provided one of the first full-color trip-outs in cinematic history — and one that stoners have been patiently enjoying for decades in theaters, thanks to regular art-house revivals and re-releases.

 “2001: A Space Odyssey” (1968)

-Why it’s worthy: Director Stanley Kubrick’s finest work is also one of the best examples of the film medium in general — a mind-expanding, masterful monolith that redefined artistic potential at the cinema and provoked deep thoughts on the part of its audience.
-A late-film sequence in which Dave (Keir Dullea) is pulled into a psychedelic tunnel of light still cultivates the sort of drooling awe that most laser-light shows could only ever hope to inspire.
+Why it’s worthy: Director Stanley Kubrick’s finest work is also one of the best examples of the film medium in general.
+It’s a mind-expanding, masterful monolith that redefined artistic potential at the cinema and provoked deep thoughts on the part of its audience.
+A late-film sequence in which Dave (Keir Dullea) is pulled into a psychedelic tunnel of light still cultivates the sort of drooling awe that most laser-light shows and CGI spectacles desperately try to inspire.

 “The Holy Mountain” (1973)

-Premise: Alejandro Jodorowsky’s 1973 masterpiece is as beautiful as it is unsettling, offering a litany of seemingly disconnected and immaculately staged scenes that play like surrealist paintings come to life.
-The plot and characters comment on religion, spirituality, sex, death and a Tarot-deck of other topics both literally and symbolically without ever offering black-and-white answers.
+Premise: Alejandro Jodorowsky’s 1973 masterpiece is as beautiful as it is unsettling, offering a litany of seemingly disconnected, immaculately staged scenes that play like surrealist paintings come to life.
+The plot and characters comment on religion, spirituality, sex, death and a Tarot-deck of other topics literally and figuratively without ever offering black-and-white answers.

-Why it’s worthy: Leave the interpretation of this frequently psychedelic film to scholars, who have picked away at it for nearly a half-century, and just let it wash over you upon first viewing.
+Why it’s worthy: Leave the interpretation of this frequently mind-bending film to scholars, who have picked away at its iconography for nearly a half-century, and just let it wash over you upon first viewing.
 Nothing in the history of cinema or visual art quite prepares you for its exquisite tableaus.
 It is the definition of “mind expanding.”

 “Blazing Saddles” (1974)

 Premise: A land-grab in the Old West leads to friction between the residents of the small town of Rock Ridge and the evil attorney general Hedley Lamarr (Harvey Korman).
-A black prisoner (Cleavon Little) is appointed as sheriff to speed up the demise of the situation among the racist townspeople, but with his savvy approach — and help from aging dynamo The Waco Kid (Gene Wilder) — he turns Lamarr’s plans inside out.
+A black prisoner (Cleavon Little) is appointed as sheriff to speed up the demise of the situation among the racist, white townspeople, but with a savvy approach — and help from aging dynamo The Waco Kid (Gene Wilder) — he turns Lamarr’s plans inside out.